Programmes - Faculty of Humanities, first year of the undergraduate course

 Art history

-The written test presupposes a basic knowledge of Italian art history commensurate with the best level of secondary high school knowledge, from the Paleochristian era to the whole of the twentieth century, founded on the study of one of the most widely used secondary high school textbooks currently in circulation.
-Depending on the era dealt with, these texts often broaden the geographical horizon beyond Italy (including, for example, French Gothic architecture or Impressionism): candidates will take their orientation from the textbooks also in this sense.
-The test will consist of a single composition answering a question chosen from among three or four proposed by the commission, with or without the aid of a selection of images (depending on the question chosen).
-Candidates' critical, expressive and argumentative capacity will also be assessed, together with the correctness and pertinence of the notions utilised.
-Consultation of the past text papers is advisable.
+The written test presupposes a basic preparation in Italian art history commensurate with the best high school knowledge, from the Paleochristian Age up to and including the last century, based on the study of one of the more widely used high school textbooks currently in circulation.
+Depending on the era dealt with, these texts tend to widen the geographical horizon, going beyond Italy (including for example the French Gothic architecture or Impressionism): candidates will seek guidance from the textbooks also regarding this aspect.
+The test will consist of a single written answer developing an outline of your choice from among three or four proposed by the commission, with or without the aid of a selection of images (depending on the chosen outline).
+You are advised to consult the past test papers.

-The oral test will be based on the written test, which will be submitted to further comments and possible in-depth observations.
-The rest of the oral test will consist of the reading and interpretation of some photos of works of various types, chronology and geography proposed by the commission.
-Candidates' critical, expressive and argumentative capacity will also be assessed, together with the correctness and pertinence of the notions utilised.
+The oral test will start by referring to the written test, which will be submitted to further comments and possible in-depth scrutiny.
+The rest of the interview will consist of the reading and interpretation of various reproductions of artworks of differing type, chronology and geography proposed by the commission.

 • S. Settis, T. Montanari, Arte.
-Una storia naturale e civile, più voll., Mondadori 2019
+Una storia naturale e civile, several volumes, Mondadori 2019

-• P. De Vecchi, E. Cerchiari, Arte nel tempo, più voll., Bompiani 1995 (o edizioni successive)
+• P. De Vecchi, E. Cerchiari, Arte nel tempo, several volumes, Bompiani 1995 (or subsequent editions)

-• C. Bertelli, G. Briganti, A. Giuliano, Storia dell’arte italiana, più voll., Electa-Mondadori 1986 (o edizioni successive)
+• C. Bertelli, G. Briganti, A. Giuliano, Storia dell’arte italiana, several volumes, Electa-Mondadori 1986 (or subsequent editions)

-Also very useful is the reading of this classical introduction:
+Also very useful is the reading of this classic introduction:

-• La storia dell’arte raccontata da Ernst H. Gombrich, Electa 1995
+• La storia dell’arte raccontata da Ernst H. Gombrich, Leonardo Arte 1995

-In addition to the textbook or textbooks, much appreciated will be the knowledge of two or three in-depth texts of a methodological nature from among those listed below.
+In addition to the textbook or textbooks, the reading will be much appreciated of two or three texts of detailed study and of a methodological nature chosen from among those listed here below.

 Questions of method: